 The result there will afford a modicum of context to the early-season form guide.

 So, in Olympic terms, no Super Saturday for Cook’s men.
 Far from it.
-But striking gold at the Globe on Tuesday night will confirm a sturdy start.
+But striking gold at the Globe tomorrow will confirm a sturdy start.